MSN/MBA Dual Degree

 Leaders and managers achieve goals working with and through others.
 They must be skilled in developing individuals to work in teams, in facilitating teams, and in managing conflict.
 Leaders and managers must understand organizational and national cultures and how they affect the achievement of goals.
 They must not only hold strong ethical values, but also model them.
 This course examines the role of managers as leaders in organizations and develops knowledge and skills needed by managers in today’s business environment to successfully achieve organizational goals.
 This course focuses on who leaders are and what leaders do.
 It is important to know what accounts for effective leadership and how one can become an effective leader.
 Subsequently, course material will focus upon fundamental principles of leadership and how these principles relate to becoming an effective leader.
 Emphasis will be placed on self-reflection and analysis in regard to developing one’s own leadership skills.
 3 graduate credits.
 Prerequisite: None.

 The Moravian MSN-MBA program accepts applications for six different start dates on a rolling basis throughout the year.
-All candidates must have a baccalaureate degree in nursing from a regionally accredited institution along with the following:
+All candidates must have a baccalaureate degree in nursing from an institution accredited by an agency recognized by the US Department of Education along with the following:

 - Completion of online application